Homeopath

 - refer patients to other health practitioners, as appropriate

-- research medical conditions and homeopathic remedies
+- research medical conditions and homeopathic remedies, keeping up to date with new advances

 - run seminars and presentations for groups in the community, or for other health practitioners, to promote homeopathy.